What will happen to my children if I go to prison? Task

 - An admissions board will decide if it’s the best thing for the child

-- If there are no places in the prison the mother first goes to, you may be offered a place in another unit
+- If there are no places in the prison the mother first goes to, you may be offered a place in a unit in a different prison

 - If there are no spaces in any unit, arrangements must be made for the child to be cared for outside prison